Anatta336/vue-quote-builder/Progress.md

     assign and remove products
     increase and decrease line item quantity
     sub-total, vat total and total

+factory to generate some sample ProductInQuote instances

+Stuff like totals could be functions on the Quote model?

 Frontend force the price field to only take numbers (with decimal)